JuliaLang/julia/doc/src/manual/faq.md

 to open an [issue](https://github.com/JuliaLang/julia/issues) or [pull request](https://github.com/JuliaLang/julia/pulls) to start a discussion for turning it into a public API.
-However, we do not discourage the attempt to create packages that expose stable public interfaces while relying on non-public implementation details of `julia` and buffering the differences across different `julia` versions.
+However, we do not discourage the attempt to create packages that expose stable public interfaces while relying on non-public implementation details of Julia and buffering the differences across different Julia versions.

 ### The documentation is not accurate enough.
 Can I rely on the existing behavior?